probcomp/GenDirectionalStats.jl/README.md

 ### Rotate by a uniformly chosen angle around a given axis.

+This is useful for exploring rotations of objects that have some sort of cylindrical self-similarity (e.g. coffee mugs).

 ```julia
 trace, = Gen3DGeometry.uniform_angle_fixed_axis_mh(trace, addr, axis)
 ```

 ### Rotate by a random small angle around a random axis

+This is useful for constructing random walks on the space of rotations.

 ```julia
 trace, = Gen3DGeometry.small_angle_random_axis(trace, addr, width)